Core Components Overview

 }These variables control how data is fetched in pages for efficient navigation through large datasets.

 first: Specifies the number of items to retrieve in a single page.after: Indicates the cursor position to start fetching from.
-Use null for the first page, then supply the last cursor from the previous response to get the next page.
+To get the first page, use null as the value, or simply leave the cursor empty (it defaults to the first page).
+Then, supply the last cursor from the previous response to retrieve the next page.

 For information on GraphQL edge pagination, visit Pagination | GraphQL section.